Not sure if Take 5 is right for you?

 Potential Mitigations

-- Your business advisor can help you further research the professional reputations and track records of the key executives listed in Item 2.
+• A business advisor can help you research the public reputations and track records of the key executives listed.

 Private Equity Ownership